Enchanting Padova

 Palazzo della Ragione

 Palazzo della Ragione, and the area around here, is the heart of the city.
-In the morning there is a market and there's no better way to pass a morning than browsing the fascinating stalls and then enjoying a coffee while watching the world go by at one of the many cafes here.
+In the morning there is a market, and there's no better way to pass a morning than browsing the fascinating stalls and then enjoying a cappuccino or an aperitivo while watching the world go by at one of the many cafes here.

 Social Network - Padova